Microservices, Distributed Systems, Event-Driven Architecture, Data Consistency, Kafka

 The Saga pattern is a design pattern for managing distributed transactions by breaking them into a sequence of local transactions.
 Each local transaction updates data within a single service and publishes an event or message to trigger the next step in the saga.
 If any step fails, the saga executes compensating transactions to undo the changes made by preceding steps.

 Unlike traditional distributed transactions that lock resources across multiple databases, sagas maintain consistency through eventual consistency and coordination.
-This approach trades immediate consistency for better availability and performance, aligning with the CAP theorem's practical constraints in distributed systems.
+This approach trades immediate consistency for better availability and performance, aligning with the CAP theorem's practical constraints in distributed systems - in distributed architectures, you must choose between consistency and availability during network partitions, and sagas choose availability.

 The pattern was first described in a 1987 paper by Hector Garcia-Molina and Kenneth Salem, but gained renewed relevance with the rise of microservices architecture in the 2010s.